GOVIND-AVC/-Ecommerce-FollowAlong-/README.md

                         A new route was added to navigate to the ProductDetail component when a product is clicked.
                         Update the Home.jsx Component: Ensure that the product links in the Home component navigate to the ProductDetail page when clicked

+### Milestone 16: Backend endpoint to add products to cart and store in database.
+                  Edited the user schema to store cart products .
+                  Added an end point to receive the product details and store in database.